temach/reports/INR-Lab-2-ipv4-and-ipv6.md

 5. 2000 - cisco-sccp
 6. 8291 - unknown service

 The FTP, telnet, cisco-sccp and unknown service are the default services started by MikroTik router that allow to interact with it.
-Because the gateway has a forwarding rule the SSH is Admin responce and the HTTP is the Web responce to the nmap probes.
+Because the gateway has a forwarding rule the SSH is Admin response and the HTTP is the Web response to the nmap probes.

 ### 3. A gateway should be transparent, you should not see any port that is not specifically forwarded.
 Adjust your firewall rules to make this happen.
 Disable any unnecessary services and scan again.